EOSIO/eosio-java-rpc-provider/README.md

 This version consumes the eosio-java library version 0.1.5 and adds support for the get_block_info, and get_kv_table_rows endpoints.
 GetBlockInfo has replaced GetBlock in the IRPCProvider interface since it is the preferred method for getting the information required to calculate TAPOS.
 GetBlock is still available.
 PushTransaction has been removed from IRPCProvider in favor of SendTransaction.
 PushTransaction is still available.

+11/05/2020
+Version 1.0.0
+Support for EOSIO 3.0 functionality, including action return values and KV tables.
+Project jar implemenation that works on both Android and server side Java.

 ## Want to help?